Contact for filling RTI:

 2. Write a simple, to-the-point application form detailing your questions clearly.

-4. Submit the application either via post, online or in person.
+4. Submit the application either via post or in person.

 When can I expect a response to my RTI request?